awsdocs/amazon-ses-developer-guide/doc-source/mail-from.md

 1. In the navigation pane, under **Identity Management**, choose **Email Addresses**\.

 1. In the list of email addresses, confirm that the email address that you want to set up a custom MAIL FROM domain for is verified\.
-If the email address isn't verified, complete the procedures at [Verifying Email Addresses in Amazon SES](verify-email-addresses.md) to verify the email address\.
+If the email address isn't verified, complete the procedures at [Verifying email addresses in Amazon SES](verify-email-addresses.md) to verify the email address\.
 Otherwise, choose the email address and proceed to the next step\.

 1. Under **MAIL FROM Domain**, choose **Set MAIL FROM Domain**\.